 Sticking to your clean eating by bringing some or all of the foods I suggested – and don’t forget those fresh dark, leafy greens – will also help you avoid getting sick.
 Make sure you stay hydrated, avoid excess sugar and get a good night’s rest.

 Keep Your Blood Sugar Stable

 To really meet or maintain your lean physique goals, be aware of one of the main causes of weight gain issues: high and low blood sugar fluctuation.
 I have talked about this before, but let me reiterate: it is really important to keep your blood sugar stable.
 We don’t want to skip meals, because when blood sugar drops too low we often overeat or make poor choices at our next meal.
 When it’s too low, your brain will start looking for quick energy solutions and those are often going to look like high sugar or high fat convenience foods – which will totally spike your blood sugar – the other undesirable extreme that causes our body to release insulin and trigger fat storage.

-I decided to document the first day that I was on the road in one of my Photo Food Journals.
+I decided to document the first day that I was on the road.
 As you can see, I was able to get up early enough to make myself an egg/greens/quinoa lunch to eat on the plane, which is exactly what I did.

 8:30 am Overnight oats with unsweetened coconut flakes, raisins, hemp seeds and walnuts before I left.